sebschu/proliferate-client/README.md

 # Proliferate CLI client

-A tool for managing experiments on [https://proliferate.alps.science](Proliferate).
-This tool makes it easy to create new experiments to be published on [https://prolific.co](Prolific) and download data.
+A tool for managing experiments on [Proliferate](https://proliferate.alps.science).
+This tool makes it easy to create new experiments to be published on [Prolific](https://prolific.co) and to download data.

-The behavior is similar to various versions of [https://github.com/sebschu/Submiterator](Submiterator) but is intended to be used with Proliferate and Prolific.
+The behavior is similar to various versions of [Submiterator](https://github.com/sebschu/Submiterator) but is intended to be used with Proliferate and Prolific.

 ## Installation